-The volumes are calculated for a membrane size of 100 cm^2 .
-All incubations should be performed at $+15 \text{ to } +25^{\circ}\text{C}$ with agitation.
+The volumes are calculated for a membrane size of 100 cm2.
+All incubations should be performed at +15 to +25°C with agitation.

-- After hybridization and stringency washes, rinse membrane briefly (1-5 min) in Washing buffer. - 2 Incubate for 30 min in 100 ml Blocking solution. - 3 Incubate for 30 min in 20 ml Antibody solution. - Wash 2×15 min in 100 ml Washing buffer. - 6 Equilibrate 2-5 min in 20 ml Detection buffer. - Place membrane with DNA side facing up on a development folder (or hybridization bag) and apply 1 ml CDP-Star working solution. - Immediately cover the membrane with the second sheet of the folder to spread the substrate evenly and without air bubbles over the membrane. - Incubate for 5 min at +15 to +25°C. - Squeeze out excess liquid and seal the development folder completely. - Expose to a luminescent imager for 5-20 min or to X-ray film for 15-25 min at +15 to +25°C. - Q Luminescence continues for at least 48 hours.
-The signal increases in the first few hours after initiation of the detection reaction until it will reach a plateau where signal intensity remains almost constant during the next 24-48 hours. - Multiple exposures can be taken to achieve the desired signal strength.
+- After hybridization and stringency washes, rinse membrane briefly (1-5 min) in Washing buffer. - 2 Incubate for 30 min in 100 ml Blocking solution. - 3 Incubate for 30 min in 20 ml Antibody solution. - Wash 2×15 min in 100 ml Washing buffer. - 6 Equilibrate 2-5 min in 20 ml Detection buffer. - Place membrane with DNA side facing up on a development folder (or hybridization bag) and apply 20 drops (0.5 ml) CDP-Star, ready-to-use solution out of the dropper bottle. - Immediately cover the membrane with the second sheet of the folder to spread the substrate evenly and without air bubbles over the membrane. - Incubate for 5 min at +15 to +25°C. - Squeeze out excess liquid and seal the development folder completely. - Expose to a luminescent imager for 5-20 min or to X-ray film for 15-25 min at +15 to +25°C. - Luminescence continues for at least 48 hours.
+The signal increases in the first few hours after initiation of the detection reaction until it will reach a plateau where signal intensity remains almost constant during the next 24-48 hours.